Canadian Citizenship Eligibility

-To be eligible for Canadian citizenship, applicants must meet the following criteria:
+To be eligible for Canadian citizenship, applicants must meet certain criteria.

-- Applicants must have Canadian Permanent Resident status and have lived in Canada for at least three years (1,095 days) out of the past four years before applying (unless there are exceptional circumstances).
+- Applicants must have Canadian permanent resident status and have lived in Canada for at least three years (1,095 days) out of the past five years before applying (unless there are exceptional circumstances).

 - Applicants cannot have a criminal history considered prohibitive to granting Canadian citizenship (as decided by Immigration, Refugees and Citizenship Canada, or IRCC).

 - Applicants must be aware the rights and responsibilities of citizens and have a basic knowledge of Canada's geography, political system, and history.